ryan-mcclue/unsw/comp3231/week8.md

 Page fault can be illegal address or page not resident (present bit not set)

-Kernel stores page tables in main memory.
+Kernel stores page tables (and the frame table) in main memory.
 These are copied to MMU on page fault.
 Has TLB to reduce cost of 2 memory accesses for a memory reference
 IMPORTANT: Goes to MMU first